Detailed general guidelines, where to advertise, advertising options and considerations.

 - Other term appointments one year or more in length must be advertised at least locally, on the UBC website and in appropriate publications.

-Appointments that don't require advertising
+Appointments that do not require advertising

 Some positions at UBC don't require advertising, as follows: